See You Out Here

 No boat?
 No problem.
 Round up your crew, take the helm and head out on a voyage of boating discovery.
 Rentals and charters let you enjoy a wide variety of boating adventures—from fishing to cruising to sailing or watersports—without owning a boat.
 They’re a great way to try different boat types if you’re thinking about buying a boat or trading up to a bigger model.

 Not quite ready to fully commit to boat ownership?
-Alternatives to boat ownership, like boat rentals, boat clubs and peer-to-peer boat sharing are great options for prospective boat buyers to “test the waters,” enjoying the opportunity to try various types of boats or even specific brands and models before committing to their own boat purchase and the associated costs.
+Try an alternative to boat ownership, like boat rentals, boat clubs, peer-to-peer boat sharing or charters, which are all great options for prospective boat buyers to “test the waters,” enjoying the opportunity to try various types of boats, or even specific brands and models before committing to their own boat purchase and the associated costs.

 Like automobile rental operations, boat rental locations are found in nearly all popular boating destinations, and give consumers access to a boat by the hour, day, week or even month.
 Renters typically pay for the rental period as well as the gas they consume.
 Renting is a great way to take out a boat occasionally, but may not be the best alternative for those who plan to boat more frequently as costs can accumulate rather quickly.